 What gluten-free flour blend do you use?

 Sure!
 I personally haven’t tried this recipe with a different type of nut, so I can’t speak to how it will taste.
 However, I imagine swapping the pecans out for something like walnuts or hazelnuts (hazelnuts will be harder to blend) would be yummy!
+Pecans are really perfect for this recipe in terms of their flavor, though!

 5 stars (1 rating)

-Healthy Pumpkin Tarts
+Healthy Mini Pumpkin Tarts

 Yield: 12 tarts